Agent Editor

 Defining and Adding Tools and Knowledge Bases

-To extend the capabilities of your agent, you can add tools directly in the Agent editor.
-In the Agent Editor, microflows and (external) MCP services can be added as tools to let the agent act dynamically and autonomously, or to access specific data based on input it determines.
+To extend the capabilities of your agent, you can add tools directly in Agent Editor.
+In Agent Editor, microflows and (external) MCP services can be added as tools to let the agent act dynamically and autonomously, or to access specific data based on input it determines.
 When the agent is invoked, it uses the function calling pattern to execute the required microflow by using the input specified in the model response.
 For more technical details about microflow tools and function calling behavior, see Function Calling.

 Configuring Consumed MCP Service